turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 How should we save our data?
 Should we store it in memory, to a file, or to a database?

 Almost every web application is backed by a database that stores its data.
-We're going to use an incredibly simple database that comes with Ruby called `YAML::Store` to store our ideas.
+We're going to use a simple database that comes with Ruby called `YAML::Store` to store our ideas.

 ### Saving